jtara1/MiscScripts/README.md

 `GetMediaFiles/get_media_files.py` returns information about media files (images, audio, video) in a given directory (like a wrapper for pymediainfo).

+`MediaToVideo/m2v.py` takes all images from a folder and renders them into a video.

 `add_file_extensions.py` concatenates the user-given extension to each file in the given folder.
 Useful for when there's lots of media files made on linux w/o file name extension which need file name extension in windows.